Yandex Cloud

 A Managed Service for OpenSearch cluster is a group of multiple interlinked OpenSearch and Dashboards hosts.
 A cluster provides high search performance by distributing search and indexing tasks across all cluster hosts with the DATA role.
 To learn more about roles in the cluster, see Host roles.

-Available disk types depend on the selected host class.
+The available disk types depend on the selected host class.

-For more information, see Resource relationships in the service.
+For more information, see Resource relationships.

 Roles for creating a clusterRoles for creating a cluster